 Reporting on Finance Cllr Collins reported that he and the Clerk had recently attended (through Zoom) a training session facilitated by Somerset Association of Local Councils (SALC) on financial software for Parish and Town councils.
 The software appeared to offer a suitable solution that would provide all Cllrs with a window on the Council’s financial position at any time, plus automatically providing the required reconciliations, audit reports and statutory returns.
-After discussion it was agreed that Cllr Collins would provide a report outlining the benefits and costs for endorsement to the next meeting
+After discussion it was agreed that Cllr Collins would provide a report outlining the benefits and costs for endorsement to the next meeting.

 Reporting on Political, Cllr Collins had previously provided a summary document to all Cllrs in relation to the County and District council’s proposals for a Unitary Local Authority in Somerset.
-Following a discussion, it was agreed to follow the SALC initiatives going forward and Cllr Collins would advise SALC accordingly
+Following a discussion, it was agreed to follow the SALC initiatives going forward and Cllr Collins would advise SALC accordingly.

 Cllr Eyley: Planning, Policies & Procedures